Frequently Asked Questions

 I am having difficulty growing plants near my black walnut tree.
 Can you help?

 You can grow many varieties of plants close to black walnut trees.
 Certain plants are intolerant.
 Purdue University publishes information on this subject.
-Click here to download it.
+Click here to download.

 Do you offer gift certificates?